nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 **Remote Verification**: The remote Workload Identity Manager checks the integrity of the attestation report and validates the measurements against known good values from the set of trusted hosts in the Host hardware identity datastore.
 The Workload Identity Manager also validates that the TPM EK certificate has not been revoked and is part of the approved list of TPM EK identifiers associated with the hardware platform.
 At this point, we can be sure that the hardware platform is approved for running workloads and is running an approved OS.

 ## 6.3.
 Start/Restart time attestation/remote verification of Workload Identity Agent for integrity and proof of residency on Host
-The Workload Identity Agent is a process with elevated privileges with access to TPM and location sensor hardware.
+The Workload Identity Agent TPM plugin is a process with elevated privileges with access to TPM and location sensor hardware.
 Linux IMA and Workload Identity Agent public/private key attestation are the changes compared to the original SPIFFE/SPIRE architecture with the TPM plugin.

 **Measurement Collection**: For the Workload Identity Agent start case, the Agent executable is measured by Linux IMA, for example through cloud init and stored in TPM PCR through tools e.g., Linux ima-evm-utils before it is loaded.
 For the Workload Identity Agent restart case, it is not clear how the storage in TPM PCR will be accomplished - ideally this should be natively handled in the IMA measurement process with an ability to retrigger on restart or refresh cycles (OPEN ISSUES 1).